Skip to content

 helm test dr --filter "name=test-otlp-receivers"

-Note that, without the name=test-otlp-receivers, all the helm tests included in the DataRobot distribution would be run.
+Note that, without the name=test-otlp-receivers filter, all helm tests included in the DataRobot distribution are run.

 Debugging failed tests

-If any of the tests fail, the command will exit with non 0 status, and the pod where the test was run would be left in an errored state.
+If any of the tests fail, the command exits with a non-zero status, and the pod where the test ran is left in an errored state.

 The first step is to identify the failed test.
 In order to do that, run